AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Deploy and use Docker/Deploy and use Docker on Alibaba Cloud Linux 2 instances.md

         MAINTAINER DTSTACK
         #The commands that you want to run before the container starts.
 You must append these commands to the end of the RUN command.
 Dockerfile can contain only a maximum of 127 lines.
 If you have commands that exceed 127 lines, we recommend that you write these commands to a script.
         RUN mkdir /dtstact
-        #The commands that run on system startup.
+        #The commands that are run on system startup.
 The last command must be a frontend command that runs constantly.
 Otherwise, the container exits after all commands are run.
         ENTRYPOINT ping www.aliyun.com
         ```